 The multitude in Egypt knew there was a promise, but they had been in bondage so long they had forgotten!
 How often do we forget the promises of God?
 How many times does God do amazing things for us, yet we still show a lack of faith?
 In the first month, at Passover, God delivered them; in the second month, He shook the dust off them and prepared them to receive a new way of life in the third month.

 This is still God’s pattern for our lives to go from faith to faith and glory to glory in our walk with Him.
-In Exodus 19:10-11 TLV, “Adonai said to Moses, “Go tell the people to sanctify themselves today and tomorrow.
-Let them wash their clothing.
-Be ready for the third day.
-For on the third day, Adonai will come down upon Mount Sinai in the sight of all the people.”
+In Exodus 19:10-11 LSB “Yahweh also said to Moses, “Go to the people and set them apart as holy today and tomorrow, and let them wash their garments;11 and let them be ready for the third day, for on the third day Yahweh will come down on Mount Sinai in the sight of all the people.”

 As impressive as all the signs have been, nothing can compare to the smoke, lightning, thunder, and blast of the shofar that sounded when God descended upon the mountain to speak to Moses.
 Fast forward to Jesus telling His disciples to wait in Jerusalem until the Holy Ghost empowers them.
 Acts chapter two says, “when the day of Pentecost has fully come they were all together in one accord and one place, and suddenly there was a sound like a mighty rushing wind and tongues like fire rested on their heads and they all began to speak with other tongues as the Spirit gave them utterance.”